noahgift/databricks-zero-to-mlops/docs/syllabus.md

 #### Discussions

-* What are the advantages of versioning ML Models using the Model Registery?
+* What are the advantages of versioning ML Models using the Model Registry?

 #### Assignments

 * Evaluate a model with [`mlflow.evaluate`](https://www.mlflow.org/docs/latest/models.html#id20)
-* Deploy a model using the model registery after [training on an Azure Open Dataset](https://www.mlflow.org/docs/latest/model-registry.html#serving-an-mlflow-model-from-model-registry)
+* Deploy a model using the model registry after [training on an Azure Open Dataset](https://www.mlflow.org/docs/latest/model-registry.html#serving-an-mlflow-model-from-model-registry)